All Blogs

 The current system is straightforward.
 Hold an asset for more than 12 months and the ATO taxes only 50% of your capital gain.
 If your property grew by $200,000, you pay tax on $100,000 at your marginal rate.

 From 1 July 2027, that changes to indexation.
-Your purchase price is uplifted by CPI over the holding period.
-Only the gain above inflation is taxed.
-This is how CGT worked in Australia between 1985 & 1999 before the Howard government introduced the 50% discount.
+Your purchase price is uplifted by CPI over the holding period and only the gain above inflation is taxed.
+This is how CGT worked in Australia between 1985 and 1999 before the Howard government introduced the 50% discount.

 In addition, a 30% minimum tax rate now applies to real gains accruing after 1 July 2027.
 Even in a low-income year where your marginal rate might be lower, you will not pay less than 30% on those gains.

-For property investors in a moderate growth environment, the practical difference between the old 50% discount and the new indexation model is relatively small.
+For property investors in a moderate growth environment, the practical difference between the old system and the new one is relatively contained.
 If your property grew 6% and inflation ran at 3%, you pay tax on the 3% real gain rather than 50% of the 6% nominal gain.
 The outcomes are broadly similar.

-The bigger impact is for high-growth assets, shares, businesses, or properties in markets that significantly outpace inflation, where the gap between nominal and real gains is large.
+The bigger impact is for high-growth assets in markets that significantly outpace inflation, where the gap between nominal and real gains is large.
+Investors who bought in Perth, Brisbane, or Adelaide during the peak growth years and are planning to sell after 1 July 2027 need to model their position carefully.

 How the Transitional Rule Works